anomic30/Storz/CONTRIBUTING.md

 Don't forget to join our [Discord](https://discord.gg/Z9hbT8RGNG) server as we will be posting important updates regarding the contributions.
 Have fun and make new friends in the server and happy coding to everyone!

+⚠️ We are not assigning issues to anyone.
+Only the first PR related to the issue will be considered.

 # Hurray!!
 You just got closer to complete your hacktoberfest challenge.